 Be sure to point your toes up in the air when stretching the fascia.

-Same when rolling on the ground, point those toes up.
+Same when rolling on the ground with a frozen water bottle, point those toes up.

 A stretching video is found at the bottom of the page.

 What else is used to treat plantar fasciitis?